mamamusings/fdg2019/README.md

-# Liz Lawley - FDG 2019 Conference - Relevant Resources
+# FDG 2019 Workshop on Tenure & Promotion Policies - Liz Lawley Materials

-[Publication and Evaluation Challenges in Interactive Games & Media](https://scholarworks.rit.edu/other/919/) (Full paper from RIT repository)
+[Publication and Evaluation Challenges in Interactive Games & Media](https://scholarworks.rit.edu/other/919/) - Full workshop paper from RIT repository

 [Zotero Group with Relevant Resources](https://www.zotero.org/groups/2362963/fdg_tpp_workshop/) - Private group; you have to request membership.
 Contains all resources I consulted while writing the paper, not just the ones in the paper bibliography